House Bill No. 538

-(b) A contract for the administration of the pilot project must include payment of the amount into the account of each participant at the beginning of each fiscal year during the time of the project.
+(b) A contract for the administration of the pilot project must include payment of the amount into the account of each participant at the beginning of each month or at a payment interval during the time of the project as determined by the department.
 Administration must also include payment of participants' medical claims from the accounts, recordkeeping necessary for proper administration of the payments and accounts, and payment of amounts remaining in the account to the participant as provided in subsection (3).

 (c) The department may require as part of the contract for the administration of the accounts that the contractor provide educational information to participants and accounting, auditing, and recordkeeping services necessary for project evaluation and reports as required by [sections 9 and 10].

 (3) The terms of the contract for the administration of the pilot project must include payment within 90 days after the end of the fiscal year to each project participant, and each participant may retain an amount of money determined by the department and remaining in the account at the end of a fiscal year.
 The terms of the use of an account by a participant may also include requirements necessary for the proper administration and use of the account.